Faculty & Staff

-Associate Professor of Anthropology and Women’s Studies, Chair of International and Global Studies
+Associate Professor of Anthropology and Women’s and Gender Studies, Chair of International and Global Studies

 B.A., Hunter College; Ph.D., Anthropology, Graduate Certificate in Women's Studies, Emory, 2003

 Donna F. Murdock received her Ph.D. in Anthropology and a Graduate Certificate in Women's Studies from Emory University in 2003.
 Her first book, When Women Have Wings: Feminism and Development in Medellín, Colombia published by the University of Michigan press in 2008, is based on 16 months of field research on women's development activities in Medellín, Colombia.
 Her second project concerns the relationships between 1) the structure of global capital, 2) related shifts in southeastern United States economies, and 3) Latino immigration to "new destinations" in the Southeast.